ridhikapila27/vsdsquadron-mini-internship/TASK6/readme.md

 ## HARDWARE CONNECTIONS
  LED Connections:
-   * Positive end (Anode) connected to GPIO Pin 6 of VSDSquadron Mini.
+   * Positive end (Anode) of LED 1 connected to GPIO Pin 6 of VSDSquadron Mini.
-   * Positive end (Anode) connected to GPIO Pin 5 of VSDSquadron Mini.
+   * Positive end (Anode) of LED 2 connected to GPIO Pin 5 of VSDSquadron Mini.
-   * Positive end (Anode) connected to GPIO Pin 4 of VSDSquadron Mini.
+   * Positive end (Anode) of LED 3 connected to GPIO Pin 4 of VSDSquadron Mini.
    * Negative end (Cathode) connected to GND pin of VSDSquadron Mini.